mediolano-app/mediolano-contracts/readme.md

 Mediolano leverages blockchain technology to create an immutable and transparent ledger for all your Intellectual Property.
 Each entry is securely encrypted, ensuring that your assets are protected.

+> [!IMPORTANT]
+> Mediolano dapp is in constant development and the current version runs on Starknet's Sepolia devnet.
+Use for testing purposes only.

-## Prerequisites
+## Getting Started

 Before you begin, ensure you have met the following requirements:

-* Node.js (version 14 or later) and npm installed.
+* Node.js (version 18 or later) and npm installed.
 Download them [here](https://nodejs.org/en/download/).
-* Basic understanding of Starknet Foundry (if you want to deploy your own contract instance).
+* Basic understanding of Starknet Foundry to deploy your own contract instance.
-* Familiarity with TypeScript and React.

-## Getting Started

 ### Starknet Foundry